AnneCh/my-portfolio/LOGS.md

 <!-- Things that are present through the tutorial I'm following and that I'm willing to keep:
         - Navbar
         - -->

+In today's session, I've been able to define more precisely what I want my portfolio to be.
+It won't be an exhibition of projects, but more an insight on how I think, the set of values I could bring to someone's team.
+Added more Tools in the data.js
+Fixed small bug in display of What Else page Downloaded some pictures for inspiration
+Tried to integrate one of those pictures into my display -> didn't work, but I'll try again next time
+Now I think I reached the stage where I need to watch a few tutorials about React -> bare minimum for now, otherwise I will dig into a new full on tutorial and won't move forward with this project.

+As I'm digging a bit deeper into React, it shows me how I need to get into JavaScript.
+----react is owned by Meta----
+Started following the React's website's steps